Ten Plagues of Egypt: When Completeness Became Judgment

 God can enact justice while simultaneously grieving its necessity.
 Victory and sorrow coexist in the heart of God.
 That should shape how we think about judgment—not with triumphalism, but with reverence.

-The choice, as it was for the Israelites on that first Passover night, remains ours: will we trust the blood on the doorpost and walk into freedom?
+The choice remains the same today as it was on that first Passover night: will we trust God’s provision and walk into the freedom He offers?

 Amen.